 The company is based in Memphis, Tennessee and owned by Joe Everson.
-Valued at approximately $30,000 I think this home is an excellent value.
+The Reed Tiny House sold for $17,500.
 Congratulations to the new owners!

 Above is Joe standing by his first house.
 Way to go Joe!
 I’m looking forward to his next product, how about you?

 Above is a shot of the house going uphill.
-I bet they were glad to have four wheel drive in this moment!
+I bet they were glad to have a four-wheel-drive in this moment!
 Below we’re going to go inside the house for a second.
 The clients that purchased the home didn’t want a TV so Joe had it removed and installed a nice window instead.
-Check it out..
+Check it out…

 Above is a shot of the view from the new window where the TV used to be.
 I’d say this is much better than TV!
 Finally below is a shot of the new owners of The Reed.
 Again, congratulations you guys!